Vertexwahn/FlatlandRT/README.md

 There is a Bazel plug-in for CLion.
 It can be downloaded from [here](https://plugins.jetbrains.com/author/4bb31785-ad06-4671-8e26-266aadc184bd).

-You can use the following `.bazelproject` file:
+You can use the following `.bazelproject` file, e.g.:

 ```yaml
 directories: